feedhenry/fh-sync-js/README.md

 ## Required setup

-To use the sync client you need a sync server setup first see https://github.com/feedhenry/fh-sync .
+To use the sync client you need a sync server setup first see https://github.com/feedhenry/fh-sync or https://github.com/feedhenry/fh-sync-server.
 Sync client using default Ajax handler to call sync server.
 Server URL can be configured using following variables